wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 MASVS	=	Mobile Application Security Verification Standard

+* <a target="_blank" href="http://www.osstmm.org/">Open Source Security Testing Methodology Manual (OSSTMM)</a> is the basis for the <a target="_blank" href="https://isecom.org/certification.html">Certified Hacker Analyst</a> certification from the <a target="_blank" href="http://www.isecom.org/">Institute for Security and Open Methodologies (ISECOM)</a>

+Setup:

 1. A paid Apple Developer account might be required.
+1. Have a separate organizationally managed account using a business email setup at https://business.apple.com/signup

-1. An <a target="_blank" href="https://support.apple.com/guide/apple-business-manager/about-managed-apple-accounts-axm78b477c81/web">Apple Business Manager account</a> or Apple School Manager email is needed.
+1. Using a organizationally managed accounts setup with a federated iDP (identity provider), an <a target="_blank" href="https://support.apple.com/guide/apple-business-manager/about-managed-apple-accounts-axm78b477c81/web">Apple Business Manager account</a> (at https://business.apple.com) or Apple School Manager email is needed for role-based admin. such as reset passwords of Staff roles.

 1. On your iPhone Store, get the <a target="_blank" href="https://support.apple.com/en-ae/guide/apple-configurator/welcome/ios">Apple Configurator</a>
 1. https://support.apple.com/en-ae/guide/apple-configurator/apd97373af1e/ios